 Some decrease in deep tendon reflexes is common with aging, but asymmetry or absence of these reflexes with augmentation is abnormal.

-Because older people are more likely to have preexisting sarcopenia, bed rest can cause debilitating muscle wasting rapidly, sometimes after only several days.
+Because older adults are more likely to have preexisting sarcopenia, bed rest can cause debilitating muscle wasting rapidly, sometimes after only several days.

-Older people take more drugs and are more susceptible to drug-induced myopathies, neuropathies, and fatigue; thus, drugs are a common cause of weakness in older people.
+Older adults take more medications and are more susceptible to drug-induced myopathies, neuropathies, and fatigue; thus, medications are a common cause of weakness in older adults.

 Feeling too weak to walk often has multiple causes.
 Factors may include the following:

-Muscle weakness (eg, caused by stroke, use of certain drugs, myelopathy due to cervical spondylosis, or muscle atrophy)
+Muscle weakness (eg, caused by stroke, use of certain substances or medications, myelopathy due to cervical spondylosis, or muscle atrophy)